technorey2000/ofaf_monitor/README.md

-OFAF monitor - used to monitor and control freezers on using a 485 network.
+OFAF monitor - used to monitor and control freezers using a 485 network.